 With Molyhil moving forward though, Thor can afford to spend the time doing things right at Pilot.

-And Kapunda, is also likely to provide interest along the way.
+Meanwhile, Kapunda, is also likely to provide interest along the way.

-But for the time being, Thor has plenty to do and is well positioned to get it done.
+Of course, if additional opportunities come along, then things might change but for the time being, Thor has plenty to do and is well positioned to get it done.